When Your Prostate Cancer Treatment Isn't Working

 - Heat packs

-Surgery.
-Surgery can be done to relieve pressure on the spine from a tumor.
+Surgery can relieve pressure on the spine from a tumor.

 Anxiety and Depression

-Men with advanced prostate cancer may feel worried, depressed, and afraid.
-Consider these options for depression and anxiety:
+With advanced prostate cancer, you might feel worried, depressed, and afraid.
+Consider these options:

 - Talk with a therapist or counselor.